Peach-24/nba-gm-simulator/README.md

 # 🏀 NBA GM Team Selection Game 🏀

-_Hello and welcome to the NBA GM Team Selection Game._

-_You are the General Manager of an NBA team and have been tasked with filling out a roster with a set budget of $150,000,000._

-_Your team must:_

-_1. Have at least 8 players in it_
-_2. Contain a mix of Guards, Forwards and Centres_
-_3. Not exceed the $150,000,000 salary cap._

-___Good luck!___

 [Click here to play the game in your desktop browser](https://nba-gm-simulator.herokuapp.com/ )

 ___